Linear Attention Sequence Parallelism: Method

 \textbf{Data-Sequence Hybrid Parallelism.} As illustrated in Fig. \ref{fig: data}, LASP allows for the specification of a smaller sequence parallel size that is divisible by the distributed world size.
 This configuration results in the input data being split along both the batch and sequence dimensions, which is a type of hybrid parallelism called data-sequence hybrid parallelism.
 The ZeRO-series optimizers~\citep{rajbhandari2020zero} in DeepSpeed and FSDP~\citep{zhao2023pytorch} in PyTorch propose to distribute model states, which include optimizer states, gradients, and model parameters, across all GPUs within the distributed environment.
 As variants of data parallelism, these techniques seamlessly align with LASP.
 Furthermore, their focus on minimizing the memory of model states complements LASP's objective of reducing activation memory on each GPU.
 By integrating these techniques, the training of large models handling long sequence lengths is rendered more practical.

 \textbf{Compatibility with Tensor Parallelism and Pipeline Parallelism.} LASP supports both tensor parallelism (TP) and pipeline parallelism (PP).
-In the context of PP, as exemplified by the GPipe \citep{kim2020torchgpipe} scheduling method, the model is initially partitioned across multiple devices, with each device holding a segment of the model.
+In PP, as exemplified by the GPipe \citep{kim2020torchgpipe} scheduling method, the model is initially partitioned across multiple devices, with each device holding a segment of the model.
 Data within a mini-batch is then divided into micro-batches, which are sequentially fed into the device containing the first segment.
 Each device processes its micro-batch and forwards the output to the next device in the sequence, simultaneously preparing to receive and process the subsequent micro-batch from the preceding device.
 This method of pipelining inputs effectively minimizes device idle times.
 When LASP is integrated with PP, micro-batches are substituted with sub-sequences derived from a mini-batch.
-Unlike standard PP, each device retains the intermediate states ($\mathbf{KV}$ in the forward pass and $\mathbf{dKV}$ in the backward pass) locally, rather than transmitting them to the next device as typically done in LASP alone.
+Unlike standard PP, each device retains the intermediate states ($\mathbf{KV}$ in the forward and $\mathbf{dKV}$ in the backward) locally, rather than transmitting them to the next device as typically done in LASP alone.
 For TP, the integration with LASP is fluid.
-Linear attention layers utilize TP to segment matrix operations across both intra-chunk and inter-chunk computations, whereas the handling of MLP layers under TP remains unchanged.
-The experiment tests on hybrid of LASP, DP, TP and SP will be conducted in the future work.
+Linear attention layers utilize TP to segment matrix operations across both intra-chunk and inter-chunk computations.